amit-gupta/bbThemis/LustreBulk/README.md

 - Run some experiments to choose good striping parameters as a function of the file size.
 Are there different optimal values for reading and writing?
 - Try out these strategies on a BeeGFS file system
+- Test against Lustre running on AWS
+- Increase the number of files in the small-files test until caches are exceeded.
+This will put a heavy burden on Lustre, so don't do it on Frontera.